bundlecraft-io/bundlecraft/bundlecraft/README.md

 ```

 Notes:

 - Only HTTPS and file URLs are supported for URL fetchers; generic API fetcher supports bearer auth.
 - Optional SHA256 pinning defends against tampering; mismatches abort the fetch.
 - Optional TLS security: custom CA bundle and leaf certificate fingerprint pinning.
 - Staging only: no persistent cache.
 Staging dir is cleaned per run unless `--no-clean`.
-- Offline mode: `--offline` fails if a fetch section exists (no network access allowed).
+  Treat `sources/staged/` as ephemeral staging, not a cache.

 Philosophy & best practices:

 - You configure trust; BundleCraft enforces it and records provenance.
 - Prefer HTTPS + CA pinning for APIs; add TLS leaf fingerprint pinning during rotations.
 - Pin content hashes for static bundles (e.g., Mozilla public roots) when feasible.
 - Keep secrets in env vars, not YAML; use CI secret stores.
-- Treat `sources/fetched/` as ephemeral staging, not a cache.
+- Treat `sources/staged/` as ephemeral staging, not a cache.

 ### 🔐 Vault fetcher